Improving instrumental variable estimators with post-stratification: Benefits of Post-stratification for IV estimates

 \section{Benefits of Post-stratification for IV estimates}

 In this section we analytically derive three potential benefits from post-stratification for IV estimators.
-Specifically, we focus on how post-stratification can affect (1) variance reduction, (2) increased precision of standard errors, and (3) bias reduction.
+Specifically, we focus on when post-stratification (1) reduces variance, (2) increases precision of the estimated standard errors, and (3) reduces bias.